Nigeria national under-20 football team

 The Nigerian men's national under-20 football team represents Nigeria in men's international football also known as the Nigeria Under-20s or nicknamed the Flying Eagles.
 The Flying Eagles is the youth team for the national soccer in Nigeria.
-It plays a large role in the development of Nigerian football, and it’s considered to be the feeder team for the senior team.
+It plays a large role in the development of Nigerian football, and is considered the feeder team for the senior team.
 It is controlled by the Nigerian Football Federation.
-The team has won a record of seven African U-20 Cup of Nations titles and are also two-times runners-up of the FIFA U-20 World Cup.
+The team has won a record seven African U-20 Cup of Nations titles and are also two-times runners-up of the FIFA U-20 World Cup.